amarkets Review: Pros, Cons, And How It Stacks Up | 2026 Update

 At the time of writing this amarkets review, and despite amarkets’s impressive offering, the company has surprisingly not garnered any awards to date.amarkets Trading Platforms

-amarkets are a reputable broker that has been operating for over 9 years.
-They offer a wide range of options in their client accounts.
+amarkets are a reputable broker that has been open for over 10 years.
+They offer a large range of options in their customer accounts.

-In the following table we take the main parts of any great online broker and compare amarkets against Startrader, and freetrade.
+Below we take the main parts of any professional brokerage and compare amarkets with Startrader, and freetrade.

 amarkets MetaTrader 4 (MT4)